 ACETECH Asset Intelligence prevents defective equipment from going out into the field so ambulance crews know they have equipment that works every time they reach for it.
 And it’s invaluable in the event of a product recall, picking out the precise location of every piece of defective equipment and getting it brought back to base for servicing or replacing.

 Outcome: Each piece of equipment will always be fully functioning when paramedics need it.

 Check equipment status

-Back at base, teams with ACETECH TracSENSE receive alerts when stock is about to reach its expiry date, helping to prioritise the stock used.
+Back at base, teams with ACETECH Asset Intelligence receive alerts when stock is about to reach its expiry date, helping to prioritize the stock used.
 It enables teams to easily manage their inventory and purchasing with handy stock level alerts, saving time checking stock manually.
 Teams also receive reminders about maintenance checks to keep stock in its best condition.

 Outcome: Teams stay on top of purchasing with alerts for expiry dates and condition of stock.